alvinarkansas/tada-assessment-test/README.md

-# Nuxt 3 Minimal Starter
+# Innnvoice

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+A simple CRUD invoicing application built with Nuxt 3 and Strapi

-## Setup
+## 🖥️ Setup

-Make sure to install the dependencies:
+After cloning this repository, make sure to install the dependencies:

 ```bash
 # yarn